 (6) Descending

 Most competitions will require you to descending to a certain point where your hands must still be in contact with the rope (often 8 or 9 ft off the ground).
 This is to prevent people from jumping from the top and injuring themselves.
-You will likely need to slide a few feet with a light grip and light J-Hook before reaching down and grabbing low with two hands.
-Once you have both hands low on the rope (by your feet) let go with your feet and extent long.
-Quickly let go and drop back to the ground.

 Other Considerations